Jack Whitfield, Jr.

 Tracy Browning, Treasurer

 Tracy Browning was born in Daytona Beach, Florida to Jean Ausenbaugh Summers and the late John Beau Summers.
 She is married to Jeff Browning.
 She has two daughters, Rachael Browning and Melissa Tabor, and 4 grandchildren, Sydney, Noah, Ezekiel and Isaiah.
 Tracy graduated from Madisonville North Hopkins High School in 1979.
-She has been employed with Hopkins County Fiscal Court for 19 years.
+She has been employed with Hopkins County Fiscal Court for over 20 years.

 Hopkins County Treasurer's Office